-How To Deep-Fry a Delicious Turkey Plus Other Fun Foods
+How to Deep-Fry a Delicious Turkey and Other Fun Foods

 Have your ever eaten a deep-fried turkey, if not, you must try it?
 The first time I tasted one it was so moist and flavorful, I kept wanting just one more bite!

 Because the meat cooks so quickly, the oil does not absorb into the meat.
 The result is tender, succulent meat with a crispy skin.

 There are many flavorings and seasonings you can use on your turkey.
 I know you will love it, give a try for your next party, family gathering or for the holidays.